WalletScrutiny/WalletScrutinyCom/_android/com.node.coindirect.md

 ---

-It is concerning to see a wallet with a rating of less than 2 in the google play store with close to 500 total ratings.
+It is concerning to see a wallet with a rating of less than 2 in the Google Play Store with close to 500 total ratings.
 The website really states nothing about private key management.
 Just some reference to cold storage of bitcoins.

 > The majority of our users’ Bitcoins are kept securely in cold storage.
 This is equivalent to a digital bank vault.